-Pour boiling water into the drain, and if the draining rate still seems slow, you got more digging to do.
-Repeat until the drain rate is quick and normal.
-If that doesn't happen, you might need an organic drain bomb, but we'll get to that later.
+Pour boiling water into the drain, and if the draining rate still seems slow, you have more digging to do.

 If boiling water won't budge the clog, it leaves you no other choice but to go with the organic drain bomb.
 In a HomeServe Living guide to unblocking bath or shower drains, they advise using a combination of 15 tablespoons of baking soda and 100 ml of vinegar to do the job.

 Apart from being a cheap and effective way of dealing with any such blockages, another great thing about this concoction is that unlike certain industrial drain cleaners, it doesn't damage your pipes at all.
 Baking soda and vinegar also won't damage your septic tank, making it an ideal way to also unclog your toilet in the absence of a plunger.

 If your drains are still clogged, you might need to resort to industrial drain cleaning solutions or call a plumber.
 After unclogging everything, make it a habit to pour boiling water down your bathroom drains once a week.